devEricA/BinarySearchPractice/README.md

 If the password is in rockyou.txt, the program outputs "Bad Password."
 Else, it outputs "Good Password".

 Due to the large size of rockyou.txt, it cannot be stored on this repository.
-Find and download rockyou text [here](https://gitlab.com/kalilinux/packages/wordlists/blob/kali/master/rockyou.txt.gz).
+Find and download rockyou.txt [here](https://gitlab.com/kalilinux/packages/wordlists/blob/kali/master/rockyou.txt.gz).
 You will need to unzip it since it comes in a .gz package.

 ## Problem